egeoffrey/docs/docs/configure/pages.md

             * *Notifications*: shows list of the latest notifications.
 It is the same table you get in the Welcome page
             * *Chatbot*: display the interactive chatbot you can ask questions regarding your sensors or trigger configured rules
             * *Slider*: display a range slider.
 Useful when you want to e.g. change the intensity of a smart light.
+            * *Heartbeat*: display an elapsed since last heartbeat.
+Useful when you want to display last time a sensor reported back

         * "**Widget Offset**": optionally, if you want the widget to not start from the left side of the screen, from which space has to start